dispensary employee theft prevention POS camera monitoring system

 The 90% Problem Nobody Wants to Talk About

-Multiple industry sources — security consultants like Canna Security America and Sapphire Risk Advisory, trade publications like MJBizDaily and Cannabis Business Times — consistently estimate that the vast majority of cannabis business losses come from employees, not outsiders.
+Multiple industry sources, including security consultants like Canna Security America and Sapphire Risk Advisory and trade publications like MJBizDaily and Cannabis Business Times, consistently estimate that the vast majority of cannabis business losses come from employees, not outsiders.
 The commonly cited figure is around 90%, though no single peer-reviewed study has nailed down the exact number.
 What's not in dispute: internal theft in cannabis outpaces external theft by a wide margin.

 That's not unique to cannabis.
 The FBI estimates employee theft costs U.S. businesses $50 billion a year across all industries.
 What's unique to cannabis is how much easier it is.
 Cash-heavy transactions that are harder to audit than credit card sales.
 High-value product that's portable and has ready demand on the black market.
 An industry that leans hard on part-time hourly workers with high turnover.
 Regulatory paperwork gaps that create room for manipulation.